-This can be seen by referring to Illustration No. 7.
+This can be seen by referring to illustration No. 7.
 The entire universal joint is enclosed by a pressed steel cover and a spring-loaded dust excluder cover.
 The hardened steel rollers are grooved to receive semi-circular wire rings which prevent them floating outwards.
 It is essential that this joint should be packed with Duckham's Hardy Spicer grease, using the small gun provided in the tool kit.
 See chassis lubrication chart at the back of the Manual.
-When applying grease it is necessary first of all to move the car, thus turning the propeller shaft, until the nipples are in the centre of their holes in the shaft tunnel.
+When applying grease it is necessary first of all to move the car, thus turning the propeller shaft, until the nipples are in their centre of the holes in the shaft tunnel.
+The above ceased at Chassis No. NA 0749.

 Rear Axle.-The casing consists of a steel stamping forming what is known as the "banjo."
 The complete differential assembly including the driving bevel and crown wheel are mounted on the front cover-plate.
 The front housing carries the oil filler and oil level dipstick.
-A drain plug is provided beneath the axle for draining from time to time.

-Access to the rear axle for filling purposes is obtained by removing the rear seat pan.
+A drain plug is provided beneath the axle for draining this from time to time.
+Access to the rear axle for filling purposes is through the rear end of the propeller shaft tunnel.